-On that night, the whole of Ireland visits their local pubs, even the most confirmed teetotalers, meaning that for one night those locals bars become a sort of vivid mix of arrivals terminal, town hall, and refugee center.
+On that night, the whole of Ireland visits their local pubs, even the most confirmed teetotalers, meaning that for one night those local bars become a sort of vivid mix of the arrivals terminal, town hall, and refugee center.
 People you haven't seen for decades, people you thought were long dead, can fetch up on that one night.
 It's enough to make a sociologist’s head spin.

-It's as if there's a national edict that says all returning Irish emigrants - home for a few fleeting days to visit their families - must abandon the warm embrace of their hearth and home for a few hours to brave the much more nuanced welcome of their wider community.
+It's as if there's a national mandate that says all returning Irish emigrants - home for a few fleeting days to visit their families - must abandon the warm embrace of their hearth and home for a few hours to brave the much more nuanced welcome of their wider community.

 They are given just this one night to account for themselves, with the ultimate aim of dazzling the old crowd with their worldly success and newfound sophistication.
 "Where are you now?" is the only question people want to be answered.

-But it's a dangerous sport this, as our dramatists and writers have long noted, because when you return you must confront why you left, and that can be deeply unsettling.
+But it's a dangerous sport this, as our dramatists and writers have long noted because when you return you must confront why you left, and that can be deeply unsettling.

 The agreed script says that all you have to do is get gussied up and throw a few bucks around on drinks for all.
 Just get through it.
 Tell them what you do and how well it pays and make it sound important and then listen to them regaling you with similar tales.

-It rarely plays out without an unexpected and unwelcome wrinkle, though, because Ireland is not a rich country and the kind of dramatic personal changes in fortune that make for good rags to riches stories are just not that common in real life.
+It rarely plays out without an unexpected and unwelcome wrinkle, though, because Ireland is not a rich country and the kind of dramatic personal changes in fortune that make for good rags-to-riches stories are just not that common in real life.